3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Lunch - Trails End Lounge

-Between your soak in the hot springs and scheduled outdoor activities, pop into the Trails End Lounge for lunch, which is pretty much the only dining option on the property.
-With a cozy log cabin ambiance, this greenhouse-to-table establishment ensures you’ll taste the “freshest lettuce in Alaska” year-round!
+Between your soak in the springs and scheduled outdoor activities, pop into the Trails End Lounge for lunch, which is pretty much the only dining option on the property.
+With cozy log cabin ambiance, this greenhouse-to-table establishment ensures you’ll taste the “freshest lettuce in Alaska” year-round!
 Compliment this crunchy green with a quintessential Alaskan catch by ordering a grilled salmon burger on a toasted bun.

 Dinner - The Pump House